-Eggs are the key ingredient in omelettes, along with a little bit of milk.
-This makes the omelette a little softer and fluffier.
-You can make omelettes with just eggs as well, but I find the milk makes them a little softer.
+Eggs are the key ingredient in omelets, along with a little bit of milk.
+This makes the omelet a little softer and fluffier.
+You can make omelets with just eggs as well, but I find the milk makes them a little softer.

-Is there a difference between French and American omelet?
+Is there a difference between French and American omelets?

-Have you ever thought about where the omelette originated?
-Many people around the world believe it came from the French, and that’s pretty obvious because the word “omelette” is a French word.
-While others think that the Romans were the first people to make the omelette and that this is because the ancient Romans made a dish with eggs but they were sweetened with honey and called “ovemele”, which sounds close to omelette.
+Have you ever thought about where the omelet originated?
+Many people around the world believe it came from the French, and that’s pretty obvious because the word “omelet” is a French word.
+While others think that the Romans were the first people to make the omelet and that this is because the ancient Romans made a dish with eggs but they were sweetened with honey and called “ovemele”, which sounds close to an omelet.

-This omelette starts out the same way, but you wait until there is a little bit of an edge and tip your pan towards the edge so that the runny eggs can run underneath.
-When the eggs are almost set, this is when you add, the filling inside of half of the omelette and then fold.
+This omelet starts out the same way, but you wait until there is a little bit of an edge and tip your pan towards the edge so that the runny eggs can run underneath.
+When the eggs are almost set, this is when you add, the filling inside half of the omelet and then fold it.

 Tips for a perfect omelet